Protect Your Family's Future

 Probate court proceedings are expensive and typically last six to nine months, locking your finances and property away from your family as the court validates your will and appraises your remaining assets.
 These assets cannot be distributed to your loved ones until the court has completed their appraisal.
 By transferring your ownership rights into a revocable living trust, your family will bypass the probate process entirely upon your passing.
 Our estate planning lawyers can assist you in drafting a revocable living trust and any other legal documentation your circumstances require.

 Estate planning is easier than you would imagine.
 The cost of establishing your estate plan is much more appealing when you see how much money you save over the long term.
 By careful estate planning, the number of legal problems that can occur after death may also be mitigated.
 Having a detailed and well-crafted strategy for the estate is a wise way of maintaining control over one's investments, property, and how these will be distributed after death or in the event of incapacity.

-Consulting with our estate planning attorneys at the Law Offices of Christopher Martens based in California is imperative and that is the first call that should be made if you are seeking the help of an expert to prepare a solid estate plan.
+Consulting with our estate planning attorneys at the Martens & Brusseau Law Corporation based in California is imperative and that is the first call that should be made if you are seeking the help of an expert to prepare a solid estate plan.